-After successfully completing Fleming’s Massage Therapy Program, students are eligible to complete the College of Massage Therapists of Ontario (CMTO.ca) Registration exam.
+After graduating from Fleming’s Massage Therapy program, students are eligible to complete the College of Massage Therapists of Ontario (CMTO.ca) registration exam.
 This exam has both a written and practical component and requires a 70% pass rate to become a Registered Massage Therapist in Ontario.

-As a regulated health profession, Registered Massage Therapist’s in Ontario follow laws and guidelines from, The College of Massage Therapists of Ontario (CMTO.ca), Regulated Health Professions Act (RHPA.ca), and the Massage Therapy Act (MTA.ca).
+Registered Massage Therapists in Ontario are regulated health professionals whose governing body is the College of Massage Therapists of Ontario (CMTO.ca).
+Applicable legislation includes the Regulated Health Professions Act (RHPA.ca), and the Massage Therapy Act (MTA.ca).

 Why Choose Fleming

 Fleming has offered the Massage Therapy program at our Peterborough campus since 1995.
 The program has acquired a great reputation, with a consistently high (over 90%) overall graduate employment rate.
-In recent KPI (Key Performance Indicator) reports 98% of employers and 100% of graduates were satisfied with the program.
+In recent KPI (Key Performance Indicator) surveys, 98% of employers and 100% of graduates reported they were satisfied with the program.
 We have dedicated, experienced faculty who are leaders in the profession.
 Massage Therapy Professor, Paul Clifford co-authored the first two editions of the textbook, Outcome Based Massage, which is currently studied in Ontario College Massage Therapy programs.
-There are very few programs like the one at Fleming College, which is registered by the Ministry of Training, Colleges and Universities

-Fleming’s Massage Therapy program provides an exceptional learning environment with applied experience opportunities, including an on-site public clinic at our Peterborough campus.
+Fleming’s Massage Therapy program provides an exceptional learning environment with diverse applied experience opportunities, including an on-site public clinic at our Peterborough campus.

 Is this You?

 Students will receive and give Massage Therapy treatments (several times a week) throughout the program, by other students in your laboratory class.
 Students will develop and demonstrate maturity with respect to your own touch history and that of your fellow students.
 Students will develop a deep respect for personal boundaries, and exceptional communication skills.
 Students must have a strong desire to improve the lives of your clients through Massage Therapy and have the motivation to further your career with Continuing Education.